What is drop shipping and how it works in Australia?

 Is Drop Shipping A Profitable Business?

 The kind of profits you can make with a drop shipping business largely depends on the niche you are involved in.
 Expensive products such as electronics typically have thin margins in the range of 5%-10%.
-Low-priced accessories, however, can sport much margins in the range of 50%-100%.
+Low-priced accessories, however, can sport much higher margins in the range of 50%-100%.
 Your profit margins will also largely depend on your ability to offer value to your customers, which will allow you to charge premium prices for your products.

 How much money you actually make from your drop shipping business will depend on your commitment and hard work.
 By picking a good niche and the right drop shipping approach, it is entirely possible to build a business that provides you with a six-figure income.